mtesseract/th-format/README.md

 ### About

-This is `th-format`, a compact Haskell package implementing support for format strings using Template Haskell quasi quoters.
+This is `th-format`, a Haskell package implementing support for format strings using Template Haskell quasi quoters.
 It requires the GHC extension `QuasiQuotes` to be enabled.
+Parsing is implemented using Earley.

 This package is BSD3 licensed.